-(Note 2) It is required to commit determine a stratus for in the "Human & Social Science Subjects".
-(Note 2) It is required to earn 4 credits in "Human & Social Science Subjects".
-Certification must take the subject "Japanese Constitution" in the "Human & Social Science Subjects".
+(Note 2) It is required to earn 4 credits in "Human & Social Science Subjects" and 4 credits in "Natural Science Subjects".
+Students who want to acquire an educational personnel certification must take the subject "Japanese Constitution" in the "Human & Social Science Subjects".

 Credits earned through the subject "Advanced English for Communication", "Foreign Languages: Intensive Studies" and "Overseas Language Seminar (German, French, Spanish, Russian, Chinese, and Korean)" in "Foreign Languages" are accepted as the credits required for "Human & Social Science Subjects".

 The credit for "Field Research in the English-speaking World" that is earned through such activities as a short-term study abroad, and that for "Online English Seminar A" and "Online English Seminar B", that is earned through self-study, are accepted as the credit for the subject "Communication I and II".
-(Note 3) Achievement in a foreign language skill test might also be accepted as credit.
+Achievement in a foreign language skill test might also be accepted as credit.
 For the details, refer to the description of English subjects in Liberal Arts Education and the item "Credit based on Achievement in Foreign Language Skill Tests" in the Student Handbook.